 The Trummell Family: External & Internal Forces Manifested

 The Trummell Family of South Mills is a perfect case study in ethnogenesis and its manifestation around the Great Dismal Swamp (across the Virginia and North Carolina state line).
 The family descends from Willis Bass and Jemima Nickens’ daughter Lucinda Bass and her husband William Trummell.
-Willis and Jemima were documented members of the Nansemond tribe who recorded the births of some of their children in the Bass family bible.
+Willis and Jemima were documented Nansemond Indians who recorded the births of some of their children in the Bass family bible.
 (The surname “Trummell” is also seen spelled Trummel, Trammell, Trammel, Trumbell, and Trumble.)